stefanoborini/book-modelviewcontroller/02_mvc_variations/variations_on_the_model/32_proxy_model.md

 ### Motivation

 We want to access an external resource, such as one provided by an HTTP server or a database.
-Proxy Model encapsulate the logic to perform the following tasks:
+Proxy Model encapsulate the logic needed to access the remote service, specifically:

 - issue the request to the remote service
-- handle errors
+- handle error conditions
-- convert the received data into a format useful for consumption.
+- convert received data into a representation useful for the client code.

 Additionally, the Proxy Model can: